msuszan/twine/README.md

-# twill-spynner: An implementation of twill based on spynner
+# twine

-twill-spynner implements the [twill](https://github.com/ctb/twill) scripting language using [spynner](https://github.com/makinacorpus/spynner).
+twill is an implementation of the [twill](https://github.com/ctb/twill) scripting language using [spynner](https://github.com/makinacorpus/spynner).
 This will allow for some new features, most notably JavaScript support.